 Combine film theory and media theory with practical skills including film-making, animation and digital publishing on our full-time Film Studies and Media Studies degree in Cambridge.
-Choose to study abroad for one semester in Spain, and get support to find placements and work experience.
+Choose to study abroad for one semester, and get support to find placements and work experience.
 Prepare for a career in many film and media-related roles, including production, post-production and journalism.

 Our BA (Hons) Film Studies and Media Studies will introduce you to the key issues of media and film in the 21st century.
 We will support you to work creatively and think critically, as you learn to analyse and discuss these subjects with confidence.

 You’ll consider the impact of film and the media on society, including politics, youth culture and technology, and explore some of the skillsets crucial in today’s media, such as audio production and online publishing.
 Television studies will feature prominently throughout your studies.
 You’ll analyse and debate the latest theories and discover the impact of media on all our lives.

 You’ll also learn the language of film from the perspective of a film-maker, and use this to make your own short films, with the chance to explore camera operation, sound recording and editing.
 Your work will be screened to both tutors and fellow students, allowing you to receive invaluable feedback.